 Good news!
 The value of your home has gone up.
 The bad news is your property taxes likely have too.

-How does the PVA Determine Property Values
+How does the PVA Determine Property Values?

 Each time there is a sale in your neighborhood the local PVA office will enter the data into their system to record the transaction.
 The sale price will then represent the value of the property for approximately the next two years.

+However, even with careful monitoring, inaccuracies can occur.
+Potentially leading to higher tax assessments for some property owners.
 Periodically the PVA will re-assess certain areas.
 When this takes place, many homeowners in the area may see an increase in their property taxes.

 Appealing Your Property Taxes